 - Sautéed button mushrooms

-To fill, hold dough disk flat in your palm and spoon 1 tbsp (15 mL) of filling into centre.
+- To fill, hold the dough disk flat in your palm and spoon 1 tbsp (15 mL) of filling into the centre.
 Fold the round in half to enclose the filling.
 Seal the pierogi by pinching the edges together with a fork.
 Set the filled pierogi on a baking sheet.
-Repeat process to make around 40 pierogi total.
+Repeat the process to make around 40 pierogi in total.
 Keep pierogi covered until they are all filled and ready to cook.